• Skip to primary navigation

-Imagine this: You’ve figured out that real estate agencies may make very good content marketing clients.
-They have the money, there are about twenty of them in your little town, and while they’re not always the quickest to jump on the latest technology and business ideas, they experiment with marketing frequently and have a good solid budget.
+Imagine this: You’ve figured out that real estate agencies make very good content marketing clients.
+They have the money, there are about twenty of them in your little town, and while they’re not always the quickest to jump on the latest technology and business ideas, they experiment with marketing frequently and have a good, solid budget.

 So you hear about this networking event in your town for real estate agents.
 You think, ooh, I could drum up some business here.
 And so you put on that suit you bought last year but have never had a chance to wear, throw those business cards in your bag, and get ready to make an impression.